joelberkeley/spidr/tutorials/BayesianOptimization.md

                                   in (concat dataset new_data, fit model lbfgs new_data)
 ```

-When we search for more points, we could search a fixed number of times, or we could continue until we find a point that's within some margin of error of a known optimum.
-Crucially, stopping is a separate concern from the actual iteration, and by treating it as such, we allow users to choose their own stopping condition.
-This implies the iteration must produce a potentially-infinite sequence of values.
-The `Stream` data type is perfect for this, and is what spidr's `loop` function produces.
+We can repeat the above process indefinitely, and spidr provides a function `loop` for this.
+It takes a tactic `i ~> Tensor (n :: features) Double` like we discussed in earlier sections, an observer as above, and initial data and models.
+Now we could have also asked the user for a number of repetitions after which it should stop, or a more complex stopping condition such when a new point lies within some margin of error of a known optimum.
+However, this would be unnecessary, and could make it harder to subsitute our stopping condition for another.
+Instead, we choose to separate the concern of stopping from the actual iteration.
+Without a stopping condition, `loop` thus must produce a potentially-infinite sequence of values.
+It can do this with the `Stream` type.

 ```idris
 iterations : Stream (Dataset [2] [1], ConjugateGPRegression [2])